 The month of March is, on average, the cheapest month to fly to Daegu from United States, with most prices found around $469.
 If you are unable to visit Daegu during the month of March, then departing from United States during the month February is also very affordable.
 Most momondo users find prices during this month for around $594.

-Our data shows that Monday is the least expensive day to fly to Daegu.
-Tickets to fly out on this day can be as low as $573.
-If your travel schedule is flexible, try to avoid departing on a Wednesday because tickets tend to average around $1,256.
+The cheapest day to depart on your flight to Daegu is on a Monday when prices can be found for as low as $580.
+This is often the case because there is less demand to fly during this day of the week.
+If your travel schedule is flexible, try to avoid departing on a Wednesday because tickets tend to average around $1,379.
 These prices are subject to change though, so be sure to set up a Price Alert for flights to Daegu.